guireibar/teamcity-documentation/topics/create-pipeline.md

   First, we exclude the whole repository scope from the checkout, and then we include only the `docker` directory.

-  For _TodoImage_, the rule is only to exclude this directory but monitor all the other files: `-:docker`.
+  For _TodoApp_, the rule is only to exclude this directory but monitor all the other files: `-:docker`.

 <img src="chaindemo-checkout-rules.png" width="542" alt="Simple build chain in TeamCity"/>